 I laughed.
 "I've been running through the woods for a week, I need a bath."

 "I'll have a bath drawn up for you," she said nodding.
 "Then we can work out your wardrobe."
 She smiled.
-Never in my life had I been so happy at the thought of new clothes, I was beginning to think these were imbedded in my skin.
-"Unfortunately my husband and my son are both out of town of business but that give us plenty of girl time."
+Never in my life had I been so happy at the thought of new clothes.
+"Unfortunately my husband and my son are both out of town of business, but that gives us plenty of girl time."

 I smiled.
 "Of course," I said.

-"After dinner maybe we can take a walk around the compound so you can get a feel for things.
-I'm sure Bass will want to give you an official tour later, but that will be all business stuff, I'll show you the fun places."
+"After dinner, we can take a walk around the compound so you can get a feel for things.
+I'm sure Bass will want to give you an official tour later, but that will be all business.
+I'll show you where the fun happens."

 She looked surprised.
 "I forgot they teach American history in the Federation.
-Yes, that is."
+Yes, it is."

 "That would be great," I said smiling.

 "Your bath should be ready.
-I'll go look at see if I have anything you can wear, I think we're about the same size."
-She left and I turned to the bathroom where a maid was coming out with an empty bucket.
-I was used to being waited on, and after running through the woods I was even more grateful for my privileged lifestyle.
+I'll go look and see if I have anything you can wear, I think we're about the same size."
+She left and I turned to the bathroom, where a maid was coming out with an empty bucket.
+I was used to being waited on.
+After running through the woods, I was even more grateful for my privileged lifestyle.

 "I'm not that picky," I told her.
 She looked relieved and we walked downstairs.
 She wasn't kidding about having everything sent up.
-I was hungry but not hungry enough to even make a dent in the huge spread.
+I was hungry, but not hungry enough to make even the smallest dent in the huge spread.